Infinite ergodic theory meets Boltzmann statistics: Preliminaries

 \subsection{Asymptotically flat potentials}

-As mentioned above, in this work we treat the class of potentials whose strength drops to zero at large distances, namely they are asymptotically flat.
-In what follows, we assume that the rate of the decrease is at least as fast as \eq{1/x}.
-Furthermore, we distinguish between two situations: the one-sided case, where $V(x)=\infty$ when $x\leq0$, and the double-sided system, where, to simplify explanations, we assume that the system is symmetric, and so \eq{V(x)\rightarrow0} also when \eq{x\rightarrow-\infty} (but our results can be trivially extended also to the non-symmetric case).
+As mentioned above, {in this work we treat the class of potentials where \eq{V(x)\rightarrow0} at \eq{x\rightarrow\infty}, and the drop rate is at least as fast as \eq{1/x}.
+In this case \eq{V(x)} belongs to the larger class of potentials which are weakly binding.
+Our leading-order results below apply to any such asymptotically flat potential; however, some of our calculations of higher-order correction terms below are obtained only for potentials that fall-off faster than \eq{1/x^2}.} Furthermore, we distinguish between two situations: the one-sided case, where $V(x)=\infty$ when $x\leq0$, and the double-sided system, where, to simplify explanations, we assume that the system is symmetric, and so \eq{V(x)\rightarrow0} also when \eq{x\rightarrow-\infty} (but our results can be trivially extended also to the non-symmetric case).
 The first situation can be realized experimentally, for example, when the particles are diffusing in three dimensions in a heat bath, above a flat surface, and their interaction with that surface is given by \eq{V(x)}, where \eq{x} is their height (see e.g., \cite{pavani2009three,chechkin2012bulk,metzler2014anomalous,campagnola2015superdiffusive,krapf2016strange,wang2017three}).
 Here, the potential is infinite when \eq{x} is zero, since the surface is impenetrable.
-The second case, corresponds e.g., to a scenario where the particles diffuse in a liquid, while being loosely held by optical tweezers.
+The second case, corresponds e.g., to a scenario where the particles diffuse in a liquid while being loosely held by optical tweezers.
 The intensity of such an optical trap drops with the distance from the potential well, often like an inverted Gaussian \cite{ashkin1986observation, grier2006holographic,DrobczynskiOpticalTweezers}.

 In our simulations, we mostly used the following two examples: the one-sided Lennard-Jones type potential (which depends only on the height coordinate, $x$, in the scenario of three dimensional diffusion above a hard-surface):